krisk/krisk.github.com/_posts/2012-06-10-wrapper_objects.md

 console.log(str.toUpperCase()); // --> HELLO
 {% endhighlight %}

-As you can see from the above code, it appears that `str` clearly has a `toUpperCase` property.
+It appears that `str` clearly has a `toUpperCase` property.
 Was our inference incorrect?
 Specifically, *if strings are not objects, why do they have properties like `toUpperCase`, `toLowerCase`, etc...?*

 Short answer: JavaScript promptly coerces between primitives and objects.